U.S. Justice Dept weighs stripping federal funds from cities allowing 'anarchy'

 It comes after President Donald Trump earlier this month issued a memo laying out criteria to consider when reviewing funding for states and cities that are “permitting anarchy, violence, and destruction in American cities.”

-The criteria to make the president’s list include things such as whether a city forbids the police from intervening or if it defunds its police force.
+The criteria include things such as whether a city forbids the police from intervening or if it defunds its police force.

 Our Standards: The Thomson Reuters Trust Principles.